appcircleio/appcircle-docusaurus/docs/account/my-organization/integrations/authentications/integration-sso/okta-openid.md

 - Instead of writing all the settings of OpenID, you can download the settings file from Okta and upload it to Appcircle.

-Download your OpenID configuration file from one of the below locations
+Download your OpenID configuration file from one of the below locations:

 ```
 https://customer_name_here.okta.com/.well-known/openid-configuration